-As part of Premier Windows series debunking some of the myths that surround window and door replacement Gary Warby, Director explains what you need to know if you’re going to fit your own windows and doors.
+As part of Premier Windows series debunking some of the myths that surround window and door replacement Gary Warby, Director explains what you need to know if you’re going to fit your own windows and doors, including composite doors.

 This may appear an unusual blog subject for a company that earns its crust supplying and installing windows and doors but the answer is ‘yes’ you can fit your own windows and doors, if you’re fairly handy and most importantly get your measurements right.